fablabbcn/smartcitizen-docs/docs/Components/sensors/performance.md

 !!! tip "Sensor integration"
     ![](https://i.imgur.com/5g64P7r.png)

-## External PM Sensor (V2.0 onwards)
+## PM Sensor

+!!! info "Version"
+    This sensor is supported from V2.0 onwards

 An external connector on the board supports the connection of a Plantower PMS 5003 or PMS 7003[^8].
-The device is a digital particle concentration sensor that uses the Laser Scattering principle to obtain the number of suspended particles in the air.
+The device is a digital particle optical counter sensor that uses the _laser scattering_ principle to obtain the number of suspended particles in the air.
 The sensor can be fully enabled or disabled in software to save energy when not in use.

-The following characteristics have been considered for the sensor
+The following characteristics have been considered for the sensor choice (see more in [sensor considerations](/Components/sensors/air/PM Sensors/#sensor-considerations)):
-choice:

 * Provides PM1, PM 2.5 and PM10 measurements in ug/m³
 * Minimal distinguishable particle diameter of 0.3 um